 Source: Wikipedia

 Though it is not a big gallery, I enjoyed it a lot.
-The jellyfish are swimming gracefully, and the lightning is continuously changing.
+The jellyfish are swimming gracefully, and the lighting is continuously changing.

-Did you know that shuttle Columbia launched into space a payload of 2,478 jellyfish?
+Did you know that shuttle Columbia launched a payload of 2,478 jellyfish into space?
 They did it to test the Effects of Microgravity-Induced Weightlessness.
 You can find more about this experiment here.

 Second Red Sea Gallery